Recruiting Studies

 What types of stroke treatments are being studied?

-Current stroke clinical trials are testing a range of approaches.
-These include new drugs, combination therapies, medical devices, and other interventions sponsored by 16 research organizations.
+Current stroke clinical trials are testing a range of approaches across NA (51 studies), PHASE3 (10 studies), PHASE2 (9 studies), PHASE4 (2 studies).
+These include new drugs, combination therapies, medical devices, and other interventions sponsored by 76 research organizations.

 Is it safe to participate in stroke clinical trials?